-By the way, you don’t want to buy a horse that is not healthy, and you would not want to ride a horse that is not healthy.
+You don’t want to buy a horse that is not healthy, and you would not want to ride a horse that is not healthy.
 And for that, you need vet care to determine if your horse is healthy or not.
-There are multiple factors that you need to get checked via equine vet care.
+There are multiple factors that you need to get checked via equine veterinary care.

 Why is Equine Vet Care Important?

 If you are a new horse owner and you don’t have a lot of information about horse care and equine health routine, one thing you need to remember is to schedule a routine equine vet care visit.
 You should visit a vet at least once a year for a general equine vet care check.
 And apart from that, you can visit the vet whenever it is necessary and some services offer mobile equine vet

-You might be thinking why is it necessary?
+You might be thinking why it is necessary.
 A routine equine vet care check-up is important because you need to be sure about the health of your horse and if the horse has any disease which is harming it.
 A vet can also tell you if there is an injury that hasn’t healed yet.
-Things you know from a routine equine vet care visit cannot be known by you, while doing an ordinary massage or examination.
-A vet is qualified for that and he has proper knowledge about equine care.
+Things you know from a routine equine vet care visit cannot be known by you while doing an ordinary massage or examination.
+A vet is qualified for that and has proper knowledge about equine care.

 Now as you are a horse owner, you also need to adopt a routine for getting equine vet care.
 If you miss out on this and neglect this very important part of owning a horse, it might lead you into trouble later.
-For instance, your horse might be suffering from a disease which you were unable to understand.
+For instance, your horse might be suffering from a disease that you were unable to understand.
 It is always better to set a normal and healthy routine for equine vet care.
 Here are a few things you begin with:

 These vaccines will help prevent your horse from getting diseases and being infected by certain kinds of bacteria.

-The regular equine vet care will also take care of the horse’s hooves.
+Regular horse vet care will also take care of the horse’s hooves.
 If you are a new owner, you need to know that the trimming and grooming of the horse’s hooves are important and the single most thing to be very attentive about.
 If not done, your horse might suffer from several harmful and painful conditions.
-The horse hooves trimming is done every 8-10 weeks and visiting a vet can cost you a lot but not nearly as much as the loss of your horse.
-It is better to hire a farrier to trim your horse’s hooves.
-So, your horse does not suffer, and you don’t eventually end up at an equine vet clinic.
+The horse hooves trimming are done every 3-5 weeks and visiting a vet can cost you a lot but not nearly as much as the loss of your horse.
+It is better to hire a reputable and skilled farrier to trim your horse’s hooves, so your horse does not suffer, and you don’t eventually end up at an emergency equine vet clinic.

 - Your horse must be coughing or sneezing.

-- There will be nasal discharge in your horse.
+- There will be nasal discharge on your horse.

-- You will also notice discharge from the eyes of your horse.
+- You will also notice a discharge from the eyes of your horse.